-Flexible Thermoplastic elastomers are plastic injection molded by Rebling for a multitude of applications.
+Flexible Thermoplastic elastomers are injection molded by Rebling for a multitude of applications.
 The ability of these thermoplastic materials to be processed via conventional plastic injection molding equipment, as well as their inherently short cycle times compared to cure times for thermoset rubbers, have provided engineers and designers with a lower cost alternative when specifying flexible plastic materials.
-In addition, there are standard compounds available that provide a choice of mechanical properties, hardness, chemical resistance and flexibility not readily available with thermoset rubbers.
+In addition, there are standard compounds available that provide a choice of mechanical properties, hardness, chemical resistance, and flexibility not readily available with thermoset rubbers.

 Rebling molds thermoplastic elastomers for components such as cable strain-reliefs, over-molding of handles or other components, aircraft helmet applications, and medical devices.

 Thermoplastic elastomers are available in durometers typically ranging from 30 to 95 on the Shore A hardness scale depending on the class of material selected.

 These flexible materials, commonly referred to as TPRs or TPEs, typically belong to four classes of thermoplastics: the olefinics; polyurethanes; polyester copolymers, and styrenic block copolymers.
 PVC is another option for flexible thermoplastic materials.